"Cloches de Pentecôte" (Bells of Pentecost) is a sound art piece

 three of its prominent modes of vibration produce a minor chord from

 which its perceived pitch is derived.
-The following link contains some
+The following archival link

-information about the seven bells as well as the large though sadly
+information about the seven bells used in the composition

 "Cloches de Pentecôte" est une création sonore, faite pour le